 News & Events

-The National Society of Entertainment and Arts Lawyers (NSEAL) has named partner Adam Adler a finalist for its David A. Pierce Award.
-This award honors attorneys who go above and beyond to protect artists' rights and creative freedom.
+The National Society of Entertainment and Arts Lawyers (NSEAL) award honors attorneys who go above and beyond to protect artists' rights and creative freedom.

-Bloomberg Law featured “The Secret to Good Lawyering Lies in 19th Century Cryptology,” an article written by partner Adam Adler, that discusses how lessons from 19th century cryptology can improve modern lawyering.
+“The Secret to Good Lawyering Lies in 19th Century Cryptology” discusses how lessons from 19th century cryptology can improve modern lawyering.

-Zach Jacobs has joined Reichman Jorgensen Lehman & Feldberg as an associate in the Washington, D.C. office.
-Zach represents clients in high-stakes patent litigation cases across a wide range of industries and technologies, including data mining, artificial intelligence, computer vision, medical devices, and consumer products.
+Zach represents clients in high-stakes patent litigation cases across a wide range of industries and technologies, including data mining, artificial intelligence, and many others.

-Tim Trost has joined Reichman Jorgensen Lehman & Feldberg as an associate in our Silicon Valley office.
-Tim is an intellectual property litigator and registered patent attorney with a track record in handling high-stakes litigation across a spectrum of industries from pharmaceuticals to semiconductor chip-design.
+Tim is an intellectual property litigator and registered patent attorney with a track record in handling high-stakes litigation across a spectrum of industries.

 Managing IP has named Reichman Jorgensen Lehman & Feldberg (RJLF) to the shortlist for five awards.